devdigital/MapStrap/README.md

 var mapper = config.CreateMapper();
 ```

-> Note that if you prefer to use AutoMappers static API instead, the `CreateMaps`
+> Note that if you prefer to use AutoMappers static API instead, the `CreateMaps`, `CreateConventionMaps`, `CreateCustomMaps`, and `CreateCustomConfiguration` extension methods can also be used with `Mapper.Initialize()`.

 MapStrap provides a `CreateMaps` extension method which takes an `ITypeResolver`.
 This returns the collection types that we wish to be considered when scanning for convention based maps.
 There is one implementation out of the box - `AssemblyTypeResolver` which takes a collection of assemblies to scan.